paunovgeorgi/EldenBoostApp/README.md

         -   **Boosters:** Seeded users with emails ending in `@booster.com`.
         -   **Authors:** Seeded users with emails ending in `@author.com`.
         -   **Admin:** A dedicated admin user with the email `admin@admin.com`.
 This user is created specifically to manage the admin functionalities of the application.
+        -   **Note:** The email suffixes indicate the intended roles of the users; however, users remain standard users by default.
+To become a booster or author, they must submit an application and have it approved.
     -   **Services:**\
         Includes a variety of services, service options (for option-based services), and platforms (PC, PlayStation, Xbox).